MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 ### Copy a link to the connected record

 You can copy a link to the connected record and then share it in a Teams chat or an email message.
-When you paste the record's link into Teams chat, it will unfurl into a rich adaptive card.
+When you paste the record's link into Teams chat, it unfurls into a rich adaptive card.
 When you paste the record's link in an email message, a link to the record is pasted.

 1. [Open the Copilot for Sales app](#open-the-copilot-for-sales-app).